Backup Strategies for Wedding Photographers

 Though memory cards should be treated with the utmost care, and not be left in the car or handled in a way that could lead to them being misplaced, we are all human and are capable of making mistakes.
 Shooting to dual cards offers significant protection in these scenarios.

 Consider the prospect of what to do with your used memory cards at the end of the night.
 Most wedding photographers use some sort of case or wallet for safely and securely storing and carrying memory cards, but it's a simple fact that any handling of the cards on-location (starting with simply removing them from the camera) increases the chances that they'll be misplaced.
 After all, it's much harder to lose a card when you don't touch it at all, and when it has a big camera wrapped around it!
-But there's also a distinct possibility that you and your camera gear could be separated (for instance, if you are robbed while walking back to your car) which would mean the cards would be gone too, which swings the argument back in favor of removing the cards from the cameras and keeping them on your person.
+But there's also a distinct possibility that you and your camera gear could be separated (for instance, if you are robbed while walking back to your car, or your vehicle is burglarized during a stop on the way home) which would mean the cards would be gone too, which swings the argument back in favor of removing the cards from the cameras and keeping them on your person.

 The perfect solution is to do BOTH, which thankfully is easy and painless now thanks to dual card slots.
 When I'm finished photographing a wedding, the cards are immediately separated, with one set coming out and being placed in a card wallet (which stays in my front pocket and is tethered to a belt loop), while the other set remains in the cameras.

 A perfect illustration of how dual card slots, along with proper handling, could have provided a substantial measure of insulation against human error came in mid-2019, when a Texas photographer shooting a destination wedding in Colorado somehow misplaced her memory card case containing all the photographs from the event she had captured that weekend.
 Apparently she was using single card slot cameras (or had a dual card slot camera but was only shooting to single cards, as some photographers inexplicably do).
 She didn't realize the cards were missing until she was at the airport, ready to board the plane to head home, and because that day's activities (sightseeing, hiking, etc.) and travel prep had included numerous stops across a wide area, the search area was huge.
 The card case having been left somewhere in the hotel room was also a distinct possibility, though she did call and they insisted it was not there.
-Although the story went viral, with multiple people volunteering to scour the areas she had visited in the hopes of finding the misplaced card wallet, to my knowledge it was never found.
+Although the story went viral and was highly publicized throughout the national media, prompting multiple adventurous people to volunteer to scour the areas she had visited in the hopes of miraculously finding the misplaced card wallet, to my knowledge it was never found.

 Label Your Cards